03axdov/muskie/README.md

 </div>

 # Documentation
 > A Machine Learning library for Python.
 The aim of this framework is to allow users to create datasets and use their models without having to write too much code.
-I.e. a simpler and more lightweight version of TensorFlow or PyTorch, specifically focused on Computer Vision.
+I.e. a simpler and more lightweight version of TensorFlow or PyTorch, intended to have additional features for Computer Vision, such as codeless dataset creation.
 Currently in development

 - [Documentation](#documentation)
 - [Data Handling](#data-handling)